Please click one of the links below for more information on our charitable funds:

-If you wish to leave a legacy in your Will, please contact a member of the Charitable Funds team on 01924 543293 or speak to your solicitor when making or amending your Will.
+If you wish to leave a legacy in your Will, please contact a member of the Charitable Funds team on 01924 543293 or our Fundraising Co-Ordinator on 01924 546017, whilst speaking to your solicitor when making or amending your Will.

 As a Trust, we welcome patient and visitor involvement and ideas.
 If you have a suggestion on how charitable funds could be used to improve patient experience, please email us on:

 or write to use at our address below.

 If you wish to know more about Charitable Funds and how you can help support the work that is already done by staff, please feel free to contact a member of the Charitable Funds team on 01924 543293 or email us on email@example.com.

 You can also write to us at the following address: